ylee9107/DS_Projects_for_Business/README.md

 ### My Learning Projects for Skill Improvement:
 <img src="Display Images/2020_Nov_GitHub_Skills.PNG " width="1050">

+Aside from the 4 showcase projects presented above, I also have more projects to explore/view in the following links below.
+These will show my skills for Deep Learning, Big Data, Machine Learning and Data Science.
+I highly recommend exploring interesting models like Object Detection or Image Segmentation in TensorFlow 2.0 link as a start.

 ### Links to My Learning Projects:
 1. [TensorFlow 2.0](https://github.com/ylee9107/ComputerVisionTensorFlow2_myLearning) A repository consisting of my learning experience with TensorFlow 2.0.